- Perform your movement repetition,

 -Nelson P. | July 8, 2012 | Virgin Islands

-One of the most common themes we hear in our Golf Forum on how to practice golf at home or at the driving range is "I can perform my takeaway (or backswing, transition, etc., etc.) just fine in slow motion, but as soon as I make a full swing, I go back to my old habits.
+One of the most common themes we hear in our Golf Forum on how to practice golf at home or at the driving range is, "I can perform my takeaway (or backswing, transition, etc.) perfectly in slow motion, but as soon as I make a full swing, I go right back to my old habits.
 What else can you tell me?"

-The answer's usually very simple: Stop doing it at full speed!
+The answer is usually very simple: Stop doing it at full speed!

 You obviously aren't ready for that yet.
-You likely don't have it ingrained in slow motion, and you need to continue doing repetitions at a speed that allows you to monitor your movement while you do it and slowly ramp up your speed as your mastery progresses.
+You likely haven't fully ingrained the movement in slow motion, and you need to continue performing repetitions at a speed that allows you to monitor your body while you move — slowly ramping up your speed as your mastery progresses.

-Plus, there are more than just the two speeds of slow motion and full speed.
-You MUST start in slow motion and slowly build up to full speed, only increasing your speed by a little bit when you're ready to progress, which brings us to our next point.
+Additionally, there are more than just the two speeds of slow motion and full speed.
+You MUST start in slow motion and incrementally build up to full speed, only increasing by a small amount when you're genuinely ready to progress, which brings us to our next point.

 Progression

-You can progress—whether that means increasing your speed, adding a club, adding a ball, or moving on to the next piece of the swing—whenever you can do most of the repetitions perfectly.
+You can progress—whether that means increasing your speed, adding a club, adding a ball, or moving on to the next piece of the swing—whenever you can perform most of the repetitions correctly.

 Here's a student practicing with the club upside down to avoid the club head's momentum.

 It is crucial that you understand that when you add a club to many of your movements, you will have to consciously fight the momentum of the club head.
-In fact, I often recommend turning the club upside down when you first add it to the mix because it will provide much less momentum that way.
+In fact, I often recommend turning the club upside down when you first introduce it because that significantly reduces the momentum you need to manage.

 When progressing, you need to push yourself enough that you start regularly making mistakes again.
-Once practice gets too easy, your learning slows.
+Once practice gets too easy, your learning rate slows dramatically.

-And by the way, you need to start loving your mistakes.
+And by the way, you need to start embracing your mistakes.
 Seriously.
-Identifying and correcting mistakes are among the best learning experiences you can have.
+Identifying and correcting mistakes are among the most powerful learning experiences you can have.

-When you can do two consecutive pieces of the swing correctly most of the time while performing them individually, it's time for point 7, Stacking.
+When you can perform two consecutive pieces of the swing correctly most of the time while executing them individually, it's time for point 7, Stacking.

 How to Practice Golf at the Driving Range - Stacking

-Put the two moves together and understand that you may have to go all the way back to the beginning here, throwing the club down and doing the two moves together in super slow motion.
+Combine the two moves and understand that you may have to go all the way back to the beginning here, setting the club down and performing the two movements together in super slow motion.

 How to Practice Golf at the Driving Range - Repetition

-Last, there are two key numbers you need to memorize when it comes to repetitions.
+Last, there are two key numbers you need to memorize when it comes to repetitions and motor learning.

 The first is 100.
 Any time you practice, you need to get in at least 100 reps.

-This is crucial because your brain doesn't even notice you are trying to learn something until you get in the range of 100 reps.
-You are essentially wasting your time if you do, say, 20 takeaway reps.
+This is crucial because your brain doesn't even register that you're attempting to learn something until you reach the neighborhood of 100 repetitions.
+You are essentially wasting your time if you perform, say, 20 takeaway reps and call it a day.

-Those numbers are based on scientific research; so, anyone who tells you that you can make lasting changes to your swing in a couple of buckets of balls, or even a couple of days is just selling you hype.
+Those numbers are based on scientific research, so anyone who tells you that you can make lasting changes to your swing in a couple of buckets of balls — or even a couple of days — is simply selling you hype.

 In fact, much of the learning that takes place in your brain happens after you've finished practicing, especially while you are sleeping.

-You can certainly see some improvements quickly in your swing, as many of our students do when they finally learn how to move correctly, but these changes will require conscious thoughts and be less consistently repeatable than when you've put in 3000 -5000 perfect reps to ingrain the motion.
+You can certainly see some improvements quickly in your swing, as many of our students do when they finally learn how to move correctly.
+However, these changes will require conscious thought and be less consistently repeatable until you've put in 3,000–5,000 perfect reps to ingrain the motion.
+For structured repetition tracking with real-time AI coaching, try a free AI golf lesson that counts your reps and gives you instant feedback on every swing.

 Summary

 OK.
-So that was a ton of info.
+So that was a tremendous amount of information.
 Be sure to re-read it if you need to because the importance of this golf lesson and the fundamentals of how to practice the golf swing cannot be overstated.

-To help simplify the approach you need to take, I tell my students it's like learning to play the piano or another musical instrument.
+To help simplify the approach, I tell my students it's like learning to play the piano or another musical instrument.
 You don't just sit down and play Beethoven (or even "Mary Had a Little Lamb!").
-You have to learn how to read music first, then learn where each key is, then learn chords, etc., etc.
+You have to learn how to read music first, then learn where each key is, then learn chords, and so on.

 In the end, golf's really no different.